 That’s when I knew that all those hours spent fretting over the fact that my toddlers had attended church while lying under the pew, or worse–sitting upside down with their feet in the air and their heads dangling toward the floor, had been in vain.
 My kids not only learned to worship in church, keeping my children in the church service with us had affected them.
 They’d learned from the preaching.
 Not only that, they’d absorbed a concept that some adult Christians don’t have a handle on.

 My husband and I have allowed our kids to attend Sunday School.
 In fact, I taught Sunday School for years.
 We’ve also allowed them to attend youth group.
 However, our kids have attended a church service with us once a week.
 As they aged into the upper elementary grades, they found Sunday School for kids uninteresting and chose instead to attend Sunday School with us during our second service.

 I’m an advocate of teaching kids to worship.
 You can do this at home with Bible Road Trip™ and with a family worship time.
 However, I’m also an advocate for teaching kids to worship by keeping children in the worship service with their parents.
 Children in church learn to sing to the Lord, to share compassion and concern for others, and to pray corporately.
 Believe it or not, children in the church service also learn from the preaching.
 The reason I advocate for children in the church service, though, is because I see it modeled in Scripture.

-I want to thank Christian Focus Publications for providing a copy of Let the Children Worship in return for my honest opinion, as well as a copy for the giveaway (now over).
+I want to thank Christian Focus Publications for providing a copy of Let the Children Worship in return for my honest opinion.

 Does keeping your children in church with you seem daunting?
 Are you unsure if corporate worship for little people actually has a Scriptural basis?
 I’m excited to recommend a new resource by Pastor Jason Helopoulos, Let the Children Worship (Christian Focus Publications, 2016).